 3. Invest in funds instead of individual stocks

-Unless you have several hours each day to monitor your stocks, it's a better idea to invest in funds (i.e. mutual funds, index funds or ETFs).
-Investing can help you create a well diversified portfolio as they typically include a wide variety of stock or bonds which avoids you putting all your eggs in one basket.
+Unless you have several hours each day to monitor your stocks or have a strong understanding of the stock market, it's a better idea to invest in funds (i.e. mutual funds, index funds or ETFs).
+Investing in funds can help you create a well-diversified portfolio as they typically include a wide variety of stock or bonds which avoids you putting all your eggs in one basket.

 4. Determine your risk tolerance